-During the interview, Smith warned of China's increasing AI prowess and the fact that we may be caught up in a losing race with the technology itself.
+During the interview, Smith warned of China's increasingly powerful AI capabilities and the fact that we may be caught up in a losing race with the technology itself.

 "If we don’t enact the laws that will protect the public in the future, we are going to find the technology racing ahead, and it’s going to be very difficult to catch up," Smith stated.